Charles Tennant: St Rollox Chemical Works

+Reformer

-As a dedicated reformer Charles played his full part in the movements of the day.
-A great deal of unrest followed the Napoleonic wars, which had the effect of increased wealth for the manufacturing classes but poverty for the working classes.
-Charles and his son John were active in a time liberal views could be construed as treason.
-He worked for many years in the reform movement, but it was not until he reached the age of sixty-four that his effort bore fruit with the passage of the Reform Bill of 1832.
-Following on from the success of the reform Bill of 1832 Charles appears to have been a leading light in the movement to honour Scotland's Political Martyr Thomas Muir of Huntershill, A public dinner was organised to take place on 17 January 1838, Charles was to chair the event at Mosesfield house, the home of James Duncan Esq.
-Unfortunately Charles was indisposed and unable to attend.
-His ideas and active support helped create one of the most productive periods of social progress and reform, in almost every area, in Scotland's history.
+As a dedicated reformer Charles eventually played a large part in the political movements of the day.
+A great deal of unrest followed the Napoleonic Wars, which had the effect of increased wealth for the manufacturing classes but poverty for the working classes.
+He worked for many years in the reform movement, but it was not until he reached the age of 64 that his efforts had meaningful results, in the form of the Reform Bill of 1832.
+Following the success of this Bill, Charles appears to have been a leading light in the movement to honor Scotland's Political Martyr Thomas Muir of Huntershill.
+His ideas and active support helped create one of the most productive periods of social progress and reform in Scotland's history.

-Charles Tennant, in spite of the many demands on his time from outside sources, never lost sight of the main business in his life, the St. Rollox chemical works.
-By the year 1832, St. Rollox was consuming thirty thousand tons of coal a year.
-The system had not been designed to handle this volume.
-It just could not do so efficiently.
-He plunged into a study of possible solutions to the problem.
-His imagination and interest were fired by a new way of transporting people and freight.
-This involved using wagons, pulled by a steam engine, on iron rails laid on a level roadbed.
-He had heard of this from his good friend George Stephenson, the great railway engineer.
-He quickly realised this was the answer to his problem at St. Rollox.
-From 1825 until his death he was one of the prime movers in railway expansion.
-He was mainly responsible for getting a railway into Glasgow, over the fierce opposition of the canal proprietors.
+By 1832, St. Rollox was consuming thirty thousand tons of coal a year.
+However, the transport system had not been designed to handle this volume.
+To solve these issues, he designed new ways to transport people and freight, using wagons pulled by a steam engine, on iron rails laid on a level roadbed.
+He conceived these ideas based on information provided by his good friend George Stephenson, a talented railway engineer.
+From 1825, he was one of the prime influencers of Scottish railway expansion.
+He was a key influence responsible for getting a railway into Glasgow, over the fierce opposition of the canal proprietors.

-Never one to overlook a sideline, Charles decided he must not forget the waterways.
-In 1830 he started his younger sister Sarah's son, William Sloan, with some small schooners.
-He saw this as a way to control the transportation of chemical products to nearby markets.
-At the time of Sloan's death in 1848 they had the largest fleet in Glasgow, and were running nineteen vessels.
+In an attempt to control the transportation of chemical products to nearby markets, he provided his younger sister Sarah's son, William Sloan, with several small schooners in 1830.
+At the time of Sloan's death in 1848, they had the largest fleet in Glasgow, and were running nineteen vessels.